BaMcC14/SwingDemo/README.md

 # SwingDemo
-Swing demo done in school
+Swing demo done outside of school.
+This was just to play around with swing